HiWayne/HiWayne/README.md

 Then say something:

 - 🌱 I like every interesting things.
-- 💬 You can ask me about javascript/typescript、react、vue、nodejs、html、css……
+- 💬 You can ask me about javascript/typescript、react、vue、nodejs、html、css……Ah, and rust.
 - 📫 How to reach me: yangzhoulty2008@outlook.com
-- What do i usually do?
-When I am working, I will write about the company’s business, technology drivers, and manage some front-end personnel.
-At the same time, I like to write my own things and learn about AI in my spare time.
+- What do I usually do?
+When I am working, I will write about the company’s business, technology drivers, and manage other front-end programmers.
+At the same time, I like to write code that interests me and learn other knowledge in my spare time.

 <!--
 **HiWayne/HiWayne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.